-- Initial weight goes to grades and MCAT being the only standard measure across the board for all applicants
+- Grades and MCAT as the only standard measure across the board for all applicants

-- Inviting the top students first and working the way down the process
+- Inviting the top students first and working down from there

 - Tremendous grade inflation as an issue (for GPA)

-Multiple Mini Interviews (MMI) – 15 school in the US are now participating
+You may have a standard interview or a Multiple Mini Interview (MMI); 15 schools in the US are now participating in MMIs.

-- Go the school's website and read all materials
+- Go the school’s website and read all the materials.

-- Make up questions you want to ask to the interviewer
+- Think of questions you want to ask the interviewer.

 - Look at the time of the interview, where to go, where to park, etc.

-- Build a little portfolio on each of the schools you're applying to
+- Build a little portfolio about each of the schools you’re applying to.

-Note: Be careful when you wrote in your application that you speak fluent Spanish (when you don't), they might conduct the entire interview in Spanish
+Be careful if you wrote in your application that you speak fluent Spanish but you really don’t.
+They might conduct the entire interview in Spanish!

-*The University of Colorado uses partially blind interview to focus on their criteria, looking at the student's passions and goals, and avoid bias by grades and MCAT scores that pre-directs them to certain questions confirming why they should take the students
+The University of Colorado uses partially blind interviews to focus on their criteria, looking at the student’s passions and goals, avoiding bias from grades and MCAT scores that pre-direct them to certain questions confirming why they should or shouldn’t take the students.

 More on the MMI: